-You should also check out whether you’re getting a good deal by shopping around to determine the market value of the car.
-For example, search on used car valuation sites like KBB.com or JDPower.com for your car’s make, year and model.
+You should also check out whether you’re getting a good deal by researching the market value of the car.
+For example, search on used car valuation sites such as KBB.com or JDPower.com for your car’s make, year, model, features, and mileage.

 Financing Your Lease Buyout

-A Lease Buyout Loan is designed to accommodate those who wish to buy out their lease by providing the financing required to purchase the vehicle from the leasing company.
+A lease buyout loan provides the financing you need to purchase the vehicle.
 This loan is then payable in monthly payments like any car loan.
 Some potential benefits of a lease buyout loan include:

-- Avoiding a large payout on the vehicle
+- Avoiding a large payout for the vehicle;

-- Paying and investing towards an asset that you will own in full at the end of the loan
+- Paying and investing in an asset that you will own in full at the end of the loan; and

-- Having potential equity in your vehicle that could be used for a future purchase
+- Potentially having equity in your vehicle that could be used for a future purchase.

 Credit history plays a large role in obtaining a loan if you choose to finance the buyout of your lease.
-Obtaining copies of your credit report and understanding your credit standing is important before you apply for a loan.
-The better your credit, the more likely you will qualify for a better rate.
+Obtaining copies of your credit report and understanding your credit standing is important before you apply.
+The better your credit, the more likely you will qualify for a lower rate.